synheart-ai/synheart-core/docs/CONSENT_SYSTEM.md

 | **Capability** | App permission to access features | Per-app, server-issued |

 **Example:**
-- External app has `Core` capability → can access basic HSI
+- External app has `Core` capability → can access basic HSV
 - External app has user consent for `biosignals` → can compute `arousalIndex`
 - External app does NOT have user consent for `behavior` → `engagementStability` is `null`
 - Internal app has `Extended` capability + user consent → can access full 64D embeddings